 Tips for Staying on Budget With Your New Baby

-Spend on paper first
+Spend on paper first.

-The best tip you can follow is to create a budget on paper or on the computer before ever spending any money.
+The best tip you can follow is to create a budget on paper or the computer before spending any money.
 Your budget doesn’t have to be complicated — simply list out your fixed expenses (mortgage, insurance, car payment, etc.), list out your variable expenses (eating out, groceries, entertainment, etc.), and finally write down your income.

 Try to have your discretionary spending equal to zero after you subtract your expenses from your income.
-This way you know that every dollar you earn has a specific purpose in your budget to help you reach your goals.
+This way, you know that every dollar you earn has a specific purpose in your budget to help you reach your goals.

-Switch to Cash
+Switch to cash.

-When you get your second paycheck for the month you do it all over again.
+When you get your second paycheck for the month, you do it all over again.

-Cut out anything that isn’t absolutely necessary
+Cut out anything that isn’t necessary.

 Take a good hard look at what your daily and monthly spending habits include to see if there are any areas you can reduce.
 You might be surprised at the savings from just switching a few habits.

 If you love your early morning coffee from the local coffee shop, try making it at home.
-You could probably save a lot of money by just setting the timer on your coffee pot to start on its own each morning.
+You can save a lot of money by setting the timer on your coffee pot to start on its own each morning.
 Think about it . . . you might be spending close to $4 each morning on your favorite latte.
-At five days a week, 52 weeks a year that’s over $1,000 a year you could be saving.
+At five days a week, 52 weeks a year, that’s over $1,000 a year you could be saving.
 If you budget $200 a month in eating out, your coffee habit is costing you close to $87 a month from your budget.
 That’s a lot.